-- 8.26.
-All matters will be decided by a simple majority of those members present and voting in the room at the time the question is put.
-Members must be in their designated seats for their vote to be counted. - 8.27.
-Voting will be by a show of hands (or some other method agreed by the Chair) or, if there is no dissent and no call for a vote, by the Chair being satisfied of the unanimous approval of the meeting.
+- 9.1 All matters will be decided by a simple majority of those Members present and voting in the room at the time the question is put. - 9.2 Members must be in their designated seats for their vote to be counted. - 9.3 Voting will be by a show of hands, or if there is no dissent and no call for a vote, by the Chair being satisfied of the unanimous approval of the meeting.